-Exposure to loud noise kills the nerve endings in our inner ear.
-More exposure will result in more dead nerve endings.
+Exposure to loud noise damages the tiny little hairs in our inner ear that detect sound.
+More exposure will result in more damage.
 The result is permanent hearing loss that cannot be corrected through surgery nor with medicine.
 Short-term exposure to loud noise can also cause a temporary change in hearing (your ears may feel stuffed up) or a ringing in your ears (tinnitus).
 These short-term problems may go away within a few minutes or hours after leaving the noisy area.
 However, repeated exposures to loud noise can lead to permanent tinnitus, hearing loss, or both.
 Noise-induced hearing loss limits your ability to hear high frequency sounds and understand speech, which seriously impairs your ability to communicate with your loved ones, friends, and associates.
 Hearing aids may help, but they do not restore your hearing to normal and they add another expense to your household budget.

 Noise is considered hazardous when it reaches 85 decibels or higher (approximately the sound level if a person has to raise his or her voice to speak with someone 3 feet away).
 The enforceable, job-related limit on noise exposure set by OSHA is 90 dBA for all workers for an 8 hour day.
 NIOSH further recommends that workplace noise should be controlled below a level equivalent to 85 dBA for eight hours to avoid permanent hearing damage.

 Hearing loss is pervasive.
 It is also preventable.
 By taking part in this challenge, you have the opportunity improve the health and well-being of working men and women across the country.
 We are excited to hear from you.

 Garrett Burnett, MS, MBA, is an advisor in NIOSH’s Research to Practice Office and an assistant coordinator for NIOSH’s Small Business Assistance Program.

 - Page last reviewed:December 4, 2018